Topological response in open quantum systems with weak symmetries: Insertion of symmetry flux

 \section{Insertion of symmetry flux}

 We demonstrate the insertion of a symmetry flux into the density matrix and its tensor network representation.

-For a density matrix $\rho=e^{-G}$ with $G$ a Hermitian operator composed of local terms, we introduce a symmetry flux via a twisted boundary condition~\cite{zaletel2013prl,zaletel2014njp}.
-Specifically, we consider a one-dimensional ring divided into left and right intervals (see Fig. \ref{supp_fig:flux_insertion} (a)).
-The modular Hamiltonian with $g_1$-flux, $G(g_1)$, is given by
+For a density matrix $\rho=e^{-K}$ with $K$ a Hermitian operator composed of local terms, we introduce a symmetry flux via a twisted boundary condition~\cite{zaletel2013prl,zaletel2014njp}.
+Specifically, we consider a one-dimensional ring divided into left and right intervals [see Fig.~\ref{supp_fig:flux_insertion}(a)].
+The modular Hamiltonian with a $g_1$ flux, $K(g_1)$, is given by

-where $G_{L}$ and $G_{R}$ contain terms fully supported in the left and right intervals, respectively, while $G_{LR}$ and $G_{RL}$ bridge these two intervals.
-The $g_1$-symmetry flux is implemented through a twisted boundary condition, with a local unitary transformation $U_{g_1}^{\left(L\right)}$ acting on the left-interval sites of $G_{LR}$.
+where $K_{L}$ and $K_{R}$ act on the left and right intervals, respectively, while $K_{LR}$ and $K_{RL}$ couple the two intervals.
+The $g_1$-symmetry flux is implemented through a twisted boundary condition, where we conjugate $K_{LR}$ by $U_{g_1}^{\left(R\right)}$, a unitary that applies $u_{g_1}$ to each site in the right interval and acts trivially elsewhere.